jmcantrell/arch-bootstrap/README.md

 ### Packages

 - `BOOTSTRAP_EXTRA_PACKAGES`: Extra packages to install (multiple values should be separated with a space)
-- `BOOTSTRAP_PACKAGE_REPO_DIR`: Look for packages in this offline package repository
+- `BOOTSTRAP_PACKAGE_REPO_DIR`: Look for packages in this offline package repository directory

 ### Privileged User